shrivastavasamarth22/safebuy_partner/README.md

 - [x] Wire up bottom sheets for shop settings page
 - [x] Add action creators for shop reducer
 - [x] Start working on authFlow on first use of app
-- [ ] Solve weird behavior of AsyncStorage where user_img is not registering and swapping for shop_img and then restore functionality inside Camera Screen and App.js
+- [x] Solve weird behavior of AsyncStorage where user_img is not registering and swapping for shop_img and then restore functionality inside Camera Screen and App.js
 - [ ] Fix clashing between change functions in the otp screen, i.e. between the backspace onKeyPressed functions and onChangeFunctions
 - [x] Disable back tracking in AuthFlow navigation
 - [x] Finish Helper Settings screen, i.e., Add More function and navigation issues with HelperForm screen
 - [ ] expoLocation not working in physical device when apk is built.
+- [ ] Correct distorting button possies fue to keyboard in form screens
+- [ ] How to directly go to InventoryFlow after Registration?